Skip to main content

 The value for the API-Key HTTP header parameter is your public API key.

-Contact your Kraken account representative to obtain API credentials.
+Contact your Payward account representative to obtain API credentials.

 caution